Assistant Professor Bill O’Brien Receives 2018 Silver Circle Award

 William O’Brien, assistant professor of finance, received this year’s Silver Circle Award for the College of Business Administration.
-The award, presented since 1966, honors excellence in teaching by UIC faculty, with winners selected by graduating seniors from each college.
+The award, presented in 1966, honors excellence in teaching by UIC faculty, with winners selected by graduating seniors from each college.
 O’Brien joins the 13 other faculty receiving the 2018 award and will be honored at UIC Business commencement.

 O’Brien teaches Introduction to Managerial Finance (FIN 301), the first finance course that students take at the university.
 With 75-minute-long classes, he has adjusted his teaching style to keep everyone’s interest and attention over the sessions.

-“I try to keep my lectures at least somewhat conversational rather than just reading off the slides, when I can, and I attempt to make everyone laugh or change the subject once in a while,” O’Brien says.
+“I try to keep my lectures at least somewhat conversational rather than just reading off the slides when I can, and I attempt to make everyone laugh or change the subject once in a while,” O’Brien says.
 Scott Reese, a senior finance major, describes O’Brien’s teaching style as a dynamic blend of lecture and interactive engagement.

 “He is able to explain lessons in a manner that every student can understand, but allows us the opportunity to reason out the answer first.
-He was able to ask us questions that pertained to real world experiences and he also was sure to tell us why and where it mattered in real-world situations.
+He was able to ask us questions that pertained to real-world experiences and he also was sure to tell us why and where it mattered in real-world situations.
 This made the lessons much easier to remember and also made them worth learning in the first place,” Reese explains.

 Over time, O’Brien has fine-tuned the course to put more focus on the kinds of skills that will be useful in the jobs many students start upon graduation, including financial analysis using Microsoft Excel as a tool.